 We don’t work with everyone.

 We’re not elitist.
-We just know from clinical experience and common sense that online work isn’t the best way to work with some couples.
+From clinical experience and common sense, we know that online work isn’t the best way to work with some couples.

 We do an extensive couples assessment of your relationship before we start.

-In our assessment about fighting we need to know:
+In our assessment of fighting, we need to know:

 • Which of the Four Horsemen are you exhibiting?